I'm a research scientist at the Palo Alto Research Center. I do research in online games and immersive virtual reality.

 contact | cv | papers

-At Stanford's Virtual Human Interaction Lab, I work with Jeremy Bailenson in using immersive virtual reality (VR) as a platform for conducting experiments in social interaction and self-representation.
-In particular, we are interested in exploring how to break the rules of physical social interaction to enhance interactions in virtual environments.
+I completed my Ph.D. at Stanford's Virtual Human Interaction Lab.
+During my graduate career, I worked with Jeremy Bailenson in using immersive virtual reality (VR) as a platform for conducting experiments in social interaction and self-representation.
+In particular, we were interested in exploring how to break the rules of physical social interaction to enhance interactions in virtual environments.

 Selected Journal Articles: